alexed1/LightningFlowComponents/flow_screen_components/lookupFSC/README.md

 This component exposes the following attributes that can be set in Flow:

+Basic Attributes
-label="I1_Object Name" This is the actual object that will be looked up

-label="I2_Display Which Field?"
+label="I1_Object Name" This is the actual object that will be looked up label="I2_Display Which Field?"
 This is the field that will show up in the list box to represent a record.
-It's usually set to "Name"

-label="I3_Field Label"  This is just the label that appears next to the lookup control

-label="I4_Output Which Field as Value?"
-Here you can set which field you actually want saved into the Output Value attribute.
+It defaults to "Name" label="I3_Field Label"  This is just the label that appears next to the lookup control label="I4_Output Which Field as Value?"
+This is the field you actually want saved into the Output Value attribute.
+It defaults to Id so you can hav ean Id to use for lookups, but you may want to change it to Name or some other value. label="O1_Output Value" This will hold the value that is selected, for use downstream in the flow.

+Advanced Attributes
 label="I5_'Parent' or 'Child' Lookup?"
-If Child is entered, the filter value will be replaced by the value returned by the Parent lookup on the same screen.

-label="I6_Filter on which field?"
-This is the name of the field to filter the lookup on.

-label="I7_Filter Value" This is the filter value for the lookup.
+If Child is entered, the filter value will be replaced by the value returned by the Parent lookup on the same screen. label="I6_Filter on which field?"
+This is the name of the field to filter the lookup on. label="I7_Filter Value" This is the filter value for the lookup. label="Where Clause" allows the input of a "where" SOQL style filter to limit which values are available for selection.

-label="O1_Output Value" This will hold the selection field.

-label="Where Clause" allows the input of a "where" SOQL style filter to limit which values are available for selection.

 Here's an example of a configured component: